tarampampam/webhook-tester/README.md

 [![Image size][badge_size_latest]][link_docker_hub]
 [![License][badge_license]][link_license]

 This application allows you to test and debug Webhooks and HTTP requests using unique (random) URLs.
-You can customize response code, `content-type` HTTP header, response content and set some delay for the HTTP responses.
-Main idea was looked [here](https://github.com/fredsted/webhook.site).
+You can customize the response code, `content-type` HTTP header, response content and set some delay for the HTTP responses.
+The main idea is viewed [here](https://github.com/fredsted/webhook.site).

 <p align="center">
   <img src="/assets/app-animated.png?raw=true" alt="screenshot" width="925" />